-- 1. 1.
-All undergraduate students enrolled at Cortland will be considered by the College to be dependent unless they have filed a "Certification of Independent Status" form with the Financial Aid Office declaring their emancipation. - 2.
-2. Any student who has not declared his/her emancipation prior to a disciplinary hearing will be given five days after the hearing to file a "Certification of Independent Status" form with the Financial Aid Office.
+- 1. All undergraduate students enrolled at Cortland will be considered by the university to be dependent unless they have filed a "Certification of Independent Status" form with the Financial Aid Office declaring their emancipation. - 2.
+Any student who has not declared their emancipation prior to a disciplinary hearing will be given five days after the hearing to file a "Certification of Independent Status" form with the Financial Aid Office.